Brindusa22/Minesweeper/README.md

 ## Programming Model

-I have used a GameBoard class to iniialize the board and store its size and number of bombs.
+I have used a GameBoard class to initialize the board and store its size and number of bombs.

 It has methods to create a representation of the board with square cells, numbered row and columns and print it.
 I have initialized two instances of the game board: the actual board(_self.board_) and the updated board that the user sees(*self.visible_board*).